TheLovinator1/qbittorrent/README.md

-# qbittorrent-nox
+# qbittorrent

-An advanced BitTorrent client programmed in C++, based on Qt toolkit and libtorrent-rasterbar, w/o gui
+An advanced BitTorrent client programmed in C++, based on libtorrent-rasterbar

 ## Docker

-This Docker image is using the [Arch Linux](https://hub.docker.com/_/archlinux/) as base image.
-The qBittorrent runs as a user with the id `1000`.
+This Docker image is using [Ubuntu 22.04](https://hub.docker.com/_/ubuntu/) as base image. qBittorrent runs as a user with the id `1000`.

 ## Ports